ctu-mrs/example_ros_uav/README.md

 # MRS ROS example

 This package was created as an example of how to write basic ROS nodelets.
 The package is written in C++ and features custom MRS libraries and msgs.
+You can test the program in simulation (see our [simulation tutorial](https://ctu-mrs.github.io/docs/simulation/howto.html)).

 ## Functionality